Ricarda Ciontos

-Career
+Education

 Ricarda Ciontoș studied at the University of Music and Performing Arts in Saarbrücken from 1998 to 2001.
 During this time, she also worked at the theatre at Josefstadt in Vienna.

+Career

 From 1996 to 1998, Ciontos performed as an actress at the Salzburger Festspiele.
 This was followed by various positions in Vienna, Mannheim, Magdeburg, Berlin, Tbilisi and Bucharest prior to 2005.
 She worked with directors such as Gábor Tompa, Otar Egadze, Þorleifur Örn Arnarsson, Eberhard Köhler, Alexander Waechter, Andrei Serban and Vladimir Sorokin.

 In 2005, she started NORDWIND Platform and Festival, which has since become one of the biggest presentations of Nordic art in Germany.
 The festival assembles around 300 artists from Scandinavia, the Baltic States, Russia and other countries each year, depending on the thematic focus, with audience numbers of up to 18 000 and partners in Berlin, Hamburg, Dresden, Bern, Helsinki, Oslo, Moscow, Stockholm, Copenhagen, New York and Tallinn.